johnhickok/County_Address_Point_Labels/CAMS_PCL_Buildings.md

 <h2>Regroup CAMS Points</h2>
-PostGIS can be used to regroup multiple address locations to LARIAC Building centroids.
+PostGIS can be used to regroup multiple address locations to LARIAC Building and/or Assor Parcel centroids.
 The code samples can be helpful, but the user needs to have some background in PostGIS, Python, and desktop GIS software like ArcGIS Pro or QGIS.
 <br>
 <br>
 First, create a PostgreSQL database and enable PostGIS.